LinearBoost/linearboost-classifier/README.md

 LinearBoost Classifier
 =======================

-LinearBoost is a classification algorithm that is designed to boost a linear classifier algorithm named SEFR.
-It is an efficient classification algorithm that can result in state-of-the-art accuracy and F1 score.
-It has the following advantages:
+LinearBoost is a fast and accurate classification algorithm built to enhance the performance of the linear classifier SEFR.
+It combines efficiency and accuracy, delivering state-of-the-art F1 scores and classification performance.

-- Fast training speed
-- Low memory footprint
+In benchmarks across seven well-known datasets, LinearBoost:

+- Outperformed XGBoost on all seven datasets
+- Surpassed LightGBM on five datasets
+- Achieved up to 98% faster runtime compared to both algorithms

+Key Features:

-- Accuracy on par with Gradient Boosting Decision Trees
+- High Accuracy: Comparable to or exceeding Gradient Boosting Decision Trees (GBDTs)
+- Exceptional Speed: Blazing fast training and inference times
+- Resource Efficient: Low memory usage, ideal for large datasets

-## 🚀 Upcoming Release (v0.0.2)
+## 🚀 New Release (v0.0.2)

-Version 0.0.2 of the **LinearBoost Classifier** will be released soon!
+Version 0.0.2 of the **LinearBoost Classifier** is released!
 This new version introduces several exciting features and improvements:

 - 🛠️ Support of custom loss function
 - ✅ Enhanced handling of class weights